BostonBSD/financials/README.md

 Bullion data is collected through Yahoo!
 Finance [the Finnhub free account does not offer bullion data].

 ----------------------------------------------------------
-Has been tested on FreeBSD 13.1, Fedora 35,
+Has been tested on FreeBSD 13.1, Fedora 36,
 Debian “bullseye”, and Ubuntu 22.04.

 ----------------------------------------------------------

-Some additional features could include cryptocurrency, bullion stats, api selection (inclusion of other data service providers), market indices, other metals, and RSI trendline calibration.
+Some additional features could include cryptocurrency, api selection (inclusion of other data service providers), market indices, other metals, and RSI trendline calibration.

 ----------------------------------------------------------